The abelian state hidden subgroup problem: Learning stabilizer groups and beyond: Learning stabilizer groups

 \section{Learning stabilizer groups}

 In this section, we explain how the problem of learning stabilizer groups can be viewed as an instance of the abelian StateHSP.
 We start by giving some essential background on Weyl operators in \cref{ssec:weyl-operators}.
-Then, in \cref{ssec:learning-weyl}, we connect the problem to our framework from \cref{sec:our-approach-to-abelian-state-hsp}.
-In \cref{ssec:common-eigenbasis-of-weyls}, we show that the relevant measurement can always be implemented by a suitable Clifford circuit.
+Then, in \cref{ssec:learning-weyl}, we show how to solve the problem via Fourier sampling in \cref{sec:our-approach-to-abelian-state-hsp}.
+In \cref{ssec:common-eigenbasis-of-weyls}, we show that for this problem, Fourier sampling can always be implemented by a suitable Clifford circuit.
 Lastly, in \cref{ssec:learning-code}, we argue that the algorithm can also be applied to learning a stabilizer code when given access to different code states rather than many copies of the same one.